 The Norwegian Fjords are truly amazing, and cruising this region presents an incredible opportunity to see some of the most spectacular natural sights in Europe, and marvel at the beautiful scenery this Northern European destination has to offer.
 It is often said that there is no finer way to see the Norwegian Fjords than to sail through them, and we could not agree more.

 The places you’ll visit will vary considerably, despite staying in and around Norway.
 Bergen, is a wonderful example of an important old fishing port, and gives a glimpse into how Norway built its economy and how it maintains its importance in terms of international trade.
-Bergen is also home to bright and vibrant wooden buildings of all different colours which is very reminiscent of the old towns of Denmark and other Scandinavian countries, and is also home to one of Europe’s largest and most interesting fish markets.
-Perhaps you’d like to enjoy lunch on shore?
-The vendors dotted around the fish market serve up delicious fresh offerings for all to try.
+Bergen is also home Bryggen, the bright and vibrant wooden buildings of all different colours, reminiscent of the old towns of Denmark and other Scandinavian countries.
+As Bergen is home to one of Europe’s largest and most interesting fish markets be sure to enjoy lunch on shore whilst in port, as the vendors dotted around the fish market serve up delicious fresh offerings for all to try.

 While Geiranger lacks the lively town atmosphere of Bergen, it certainly makes up for it with its stunning natural beauty.
 In fact, there is arguably no port more visually appealing than Geiranger in the Norwegian Fjords.
 The lush green foliage contrasted against the cool blue waters are picture perfect, and this really is somewhere everyone should visit at least once in their lives.